 - Be able to print a draft copy of the police report to keep for your records.

-- All cases filed using the Citizens Online Police Reporting System will be reviewed.
+- All cases filed using the online reporting system will be reviewed.

 - Upon review, if further investigation of your case is needed, you may be contacted.